-The actuarial assumptions used in the January 1, 2019 valuation were based on the results of a five-year experience study for the period ended December 31, 2017.
+The actuarial assumptions used in the January 1, 2021 valuation were based on the results of an experience study for the period April 1, 2013 through December 31, 2017.

 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
-These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
+These returns are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
 The target allocation and best estimates of real rates of return for each major asset class are summarized in the following table: